The importance of medical competency for healthcare workers

 Training your staff to be competent in many forms of medical situations, such as peg feeding training or catheterisation training, can ensure that in cases where something does happen, they are equipped to act and able to help that person to the best of their ability.

-Provide a better quality of care
+Medical Competency is important to provide a better quality of care

 Working in healthcare is often as hectic and busy as it is rewarding.